aiaiaikkk/super-prompt-canvas/README.md

 🔄 **Complete Editing Loop Integration**: From annotation → mask generation → prompt generation → editing execution → feedback display, full-process automatic coordination.

-The goal is to create a universal visual command interface suitable for the **ComfyUI image creation ecosystem**, providing a more intelligent, natural, and efficient interaction method for AI image editing.
+The goal is to create a super prompt generation platform suitable for the **ComfyUI image creation ecosystem**, providing a more intelligent, natural, and efficient interaction method for AI image editing.

 ## ✨ Key Features